Skip to Content

 This road trip guide is shaped by 10+ years of experience living and travelling in British Columbia and Alberta.
 JR and I have tried and tested every single activity mentioned.

-Filled with more than 6500 words of local knowledge and advice, this Western Canada road trip guide is intended to be used as a starting point for planning your own trip.
+Filled with more than 6500 words of local knowledge and advice, this Western Canada road trip guide is intended to be used as a starting point for planning your trip.

-Adjust the suggestions to your own interests or add a couple of days in the locations that sound most appealing to you.
+Adjust the suggestions to your interests or add a couple of days in the locations that sound most appealing to you.

-The guide includes a day-by-day overview of the entire two week road trip itinerary, as well as planning tips to help save you money (and stress!) along the way.
+The guide includes a day-by-day overview of the entire two-week road trip itinerary, as well as planning tips to help save you money (and stress!) along the way.

 Here’s what to expect:

+Last updated January 2024.
 This post includes affiliate links.
 If you make a purchase or booking through one of these links, we may receive a small percentage of the sale.

 14 day Western Canada road trip overview

-Time to start planning your once in a lifetime Western Canada road trip!
-This section of the guide provides an overview of the itinerary with a map and some important need to know information.
+This section of the guide provides an overview of the itinerary with a map and some important need-to-know information.

 Road trip itinerary at a glance